 Kilosa district is located in Morogoro region of Tanzania with latitude -6.8525 (approximately 6°51'9"S) and longitude 36.9916 (approximately 36°59'30"E) covering an area of approximately 14,918 square kilometers (John & Manyong, 2019).
 Geographically the district combines plains and hills terrains, which create a perfect environment for varied ecosystems to succeed (Quail, 2020).
 The local economy is primarily driven by agriculture, with a substantial portion of the population engaged in farming activities (Luanda, 2020), this is due to its potential in fertile land and favorable climate which both contribute to the cultivation of various crops, consequently making the district a vital hub for food production in the region.

-The district has a huge potential for paddy production, contributing significantly to Morogoro's agricultural output (Mkubya & Mahoo, 2023).
+The district has huge potential for paddy production, contributing significantly to Morogoro's agricultural output (Mkubya & Mahoo, 2023).
 The rainfall in the district varies spatially and seasonally (dry and wet), resulting in uneven distribution patterns (Kitasho et al., 2020).
-The dry season is spanning from May to October with little or no rains, while wet season is from November to April, generally the rainfall regime is described as unimodal (Wilson & Ouedraogo, 2017).
-The variations are influenced by climatic factors such as latitude, altitude, and prevailing wind patterns.
-This shows that with adequate planning and management, the surface irrigation systems might make efficient use of these different precipitation patterns.
+The dry season spans from May to October with little or no rain, while the wet season is from November to April, generally, the rainfall regime is described as unimodal (Wilson & Ouedraogo, 2017).
+The variations are influenced by factors such as latitude, altitude, and prevailing wind patterns.
+This shows that with adequate planning and management, surface irrigation systems might make efficient use of these different precipitation patterns.

 The district is confronted with environmental challenges that pose significant implications for the well-being of its residents (Liwenga & Silangwa, 2020).
-The challenges such as deforestation, soil erosion, and inadequate water management practices have raised concerns about the sustainability of the district (Quail, 2020).
+Challenges such as deforestation, soil erosion, and inadequate water management practices have raised concerns about the sustainability of the district (Quail, 2020).
 Sustainable development practices, reforestation initiatives, and community engagement programs are essential components of any comprehensive strategy aimed at preserving the district's natural resources and ensuring the prosperity of its residents.

 The chosen study area has been designated as one of the districts for the National Irrigation Master Plan (NIMP 2018) aimed at strategic irrigation potential planning.